isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; for instance, the support of port relay (RFC 8357) introduced an incompatible change.
+   The DHCPv4-over-DHCPv6 details of the inter-process communication may change;
+   for instance, the support of port relay (RFC 8357) introduced an incompatible change.
    Both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.

 The ``dhcp4o6-port`` global parameter specifies the first of the two